 Composing, creating and recording their own music

-Playing both melodic and non-melodic instruments
+Playing both melodic, non-melodic and electronic instruments

 Listening, reflecting and responding

 Developing an understanding of different cultural, historical and stylistic musical genres.

 Students from Foundation to Year 6 engage in Digital Technologies Specialist classes for 40 minutes each week.
 This is based on the Victorian Curriculum guidelines, which focus on key areas: Digital Systems, Data and Information and Creating Digital Solutions.

 Our STEM sessions provide students with opportunities to communicate and collaborate.
 It allows students to solve problems and develop computational thinking.
 It gives students learning opportunities that foster ‘curiosity, confidence, persistence, innovation, creativity, respect and cooperation’.

 Students have the opportunity to code, problem solve, apply critical and creative thinking skills.

 We also recognise the importance of teaching children about how to safely and positively engage with the online world.
 Cybersafety, Digital Citizenship, Cyberbullying, online etiquette, protecting their personal information, appropriate use of apps and devices and accessing or sharing inappropriate content, are some of the common issues covered regularly.
 This is supported by our Acceptable User Policies.